Introduction to Simprints

 When authoring your XLSForm, you will have to include additional items as listed below for the Simprints integration to work:

-• The API key is provided by Simprints and is used to authenticate access to the Simprints app.
+- The Project ID is provided by Simprints and is used to authenticate access to the Simprints app.
 To obtain this, you will need to contact Simprints.

 Setting the User ID